Filming Enquiries And Requests

-- For minimal filming we need 48hrs notice.
+- For minimal filming we need 2-3 working days’ notice.

-- For mid-sized productions or when using special equipment 3-5 days are usually required.
+- For mid-sized productions or when using special equipment like drones 3-5 days are usually required.

 - For larger filming events we ask for at least 8-10 days as these require residents’ letters to be distributed by production at least 6 days prior to filming.

-- For timeframes for dispensations, traffic management and road closures, please consult our Highways Filming section.
+For timeframes for dispensations, traffic management and road closures, please consult our Highways Filming page.

-We do not charge for minimal filming on the public highway but reserve the right to administer a £50 +VAT admin charge if the permit has to be changed more than once for reasons other than bad weather.
+We do not charge for filming on the public highway maintained by kent Highway services unless Traffic management or Road Closures are required but reserve the right to administer a £50 +VAT admin charge if the permit has to be changed more than once for reasons other than sickness or bad weather.

-Other public spaces, such as parks, beaches, squares etc. will incur filming charges which vary between local authorities, but as a guide they start around £150 +Vat and move up to £1000 +VAT per day depending on crew size and level of disruption.
+Other public spaces, such as parks, greens, beaches, squares etc. will incur filming charges which vary between local authorities.

 In some district authorities we can arrange parking in council owned car parks.
 Production will have to display permits in windscreens and do their own coning as we cannot reserve these spaces.